Use commands in a viewmodel

 }

-The ICommand interface has an Execute method that's called when the button is clicked.
+The ICommand interface has an Execute method which is called when the button is pressed.
 In this way, the ICommand.Execute directly replaces Button.Click event-handling code.

 The full ICommand interface has two more methods: CanExecute and CanExecuteChanged that are used to determine whether a control should appear enabled or disabled.